nebulastream/nebulastream/nes-coordinator/src/REST/README.md

 ### Getting Queries With Status

-To get all queryIdAndCatalogEntryMapping with a specific status form NebulaStream.
+To get all queryCatalogEntryMapping with a specific status form NebulaStream.

-API: /queryCatalogService/queryIdAndCatalogEntryMapping\
+API: /queryCatalogService/queryCatalogEntryMapping\
 Verb: GET\
 Response Code: 200 OK